bretth/django-pavlova-project/README.md

 Creating your project
 ----------------------

 First, make sure you are using virtualenv, and virtualenvwrapper (http://virtualenvwrapper.readthedocs.org).
+The bootstrap script uses the bash shell.
 To create a project called ``dessert`` you can bootstrap it the short way with a bash script or the slightly longer way.
 The short way first.

     $ mkproject dessert
     $ bash <(curl -s https://raw.github.com/bretth/django-pavlova-project/master/bootstrap.sh) dessert